Nancy Rothwell

 Dame Nancy Jane Rothwell (born 2 October 1955) is a British physiologist.
 She served as president and vice-chancellor of the University of Manchester from 2010 to 2024, having deputised in both roles until January 2010.

 Rothwell served as non-executive director of pharmaceuticals company AstraZeneca from 2006 to 2015.
-She also served as co-chair of the Council for Science and Technology, and past President of the Royal Society of Biology.
+She also served as co-chair of the Council for Science and Technology, and past president of the Royal Society of Biology.

 She served as Deputy Lieutenant of Greater Manchester and served as chair of the Russell Group from 2020 to 2023, which represents 24 of the research intensive universities in the UK.
 In March 2021, students at the University of Manchester passed a vote of no confidence in Rothwell due to her response to the COVID-19 pandemic in the United Kingdom.

 Education and early life

 Rothwell was born in Tarleton, a village near Preston, Lancashire.
-She was educated at Penwortham Girls' Grammar School and then went to college where she took A-levels in maths, physics, chemistry and art, having dropped biology aged 14.
-She enrolled at the University of London and obtained a first-class degree in physiology (1976) and a Doctor of Philosophy degree (1979) from Queen Elizabeth College, now part of King's College, London.
+She was educated at Penwortham Girls' Grammar School and then went to college where she took A-levels in mathematics, physics, chemistry and art, having dropped biology aged 14.
+She enrolled at the University of London and obtained a first-class degree in physiology (1976) and a Doctor of Philosophy degree (1979) from Queen Elizabeth College (now part of King's College, London).
 Rothwell was awarded a Doctor of Science (DSc) degree in 1987 by King's College London.